Milkins defeats Murphy to win Welsh Open

 "It's unreal - that's a lot of money to me," Milkins added after beating his fellow Englishman.

-The most Milkins had previously earned in an entire season was £139.000, while this victory also brings him back in the world's top 16 players.
+The most Milkins had previously earned in an entire season was £139,000, while this victory also brings him back into the world's top 16 players.

 The final, held for the first time at Llandudno's Venue Cymru, went into the evening session level at 4-4 following a stirring comeback from Milkins in the afternoon.

-After going 3-1 down, Milkins won the next three frames to take the lead for the first time ,then won three of the first four frames of the evening to move 7-5 ahead at the mid-session interval.
+After going 3-1 down, Milkins won the next three frames to take the lead for the first time, then won three of the first four frames of the evening to move 7-5 ahead at the mid-session interval.

 He won a tense 11th frame on a respotted black.